jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 An old man steps forward.
 "We've given what we could—"

 "The god demands more," the priest interrupts.
 "When Odysseus angered Poseidon, the god hounded him for ten years.
 When the Phaeacians helped him, Poseidon turned their ship to stone."
 He raises his voice.
 "We will rebuild the temple twice as large.
 We will sacrifice six bulls at each festival.
-We will carve his image from marble, not wood."
+We will carve Poseidon into marble."

 Murmurs of agreement.
 A woman weeps with relief—finally, an answer.